 wrote here:

-“No need for her to compare to a young “prodigy” of Sri Devi Nrithyalaya who has still years to mature her already perfect technique”
+“No need for her to compare to a young “prodigy” of SN who has still years to mature her already perfect technique”

 Perhaps he used “to mature” as a euphonism to “grow old”!
 If the technique is “perfect” (well, who is perfect?), it’s fine.
 As for “maturity”, if it means “adequacy” or “accuracy” in the presentation, some children understand the deeper, spiritual things and express them in a far more genuine, spontaneous, pure and natural way than all the thousands of “mature” dancers who can express adequately only the ordinary human experiences and who appear vulgar parodist when they attempt to express the spiritual things.